Same property value. Same tax code. Wildly different outcomes.

 Should I do a cost segregation study for my property?

-For properties valued at $500,000+, the answer is usually yes—especially if you're in a 32%+ tax bracket and plan to hold 3+ years.
-A preliminary analysis comparing your potential tax savings against study costs (typically $5,000–$15,000) will confirm whether the ROI justifies proceeding.
+For properties valued at $500,000+ in a 32%+ tax bracket with a planned hold of 3+ years, cost segregation frequently generates positive ROI.
+A preliminary analysis comparing potential tax savings against study costs (typically $5,000–$15,000) indicates whether the ROI justifies proceeding.

 Does cost segregation apply to residential property?